HTTP-RPC/Sierra/README.md

 <img src="README/orientation.png" width="454px"/>

 ### Input Validation
 The "pattern" attribute can be used to associate a regular expression with a text field.
-When specified, user input is valiadated against the given pattern.
+When specified, user input is validated against the given pattern.
 Input that doesn't match is rejected:

 ```xml
 <text-field columns="12" pattern="[a-zA-z]*" alignmentX="0.0"/>